 To honor and educate the whole child by equally engaging body, mind, emotion & spirit

 The vision for Spirit of the Lake Community School (SLCS) began in 2010 with a book study group.
 A small gathering of engaged parents was searching for an educational model that honored the whole child, used a compassionate approach to enliven children's natural joy in learning and brought a curriculum deeply informed by child development.
 The Waldorf educational approach resonated with these parents and was adopted as the inspiration for the curriculum for the future school.

-In 2012, these same parents hired faculty, formed a board and opened the doors of SLCS at the old Howard Gnesen Elementary School.
+In 2012, these same parents hired faculty, formed a board and opened the doors of SLCS at the former Howard Gnesen Elementary School.
 While the site provided large, sunny classrooms and an ideal outdoor play area for the children, the long drive proved to be a barrier for many parents.
 The Grades is now located in the Chester Bowl neighborhood and our Early Childhood programs are based at Kenwood Lutheran Church.

 who we are